 The best camera is the one you have with you.
 Depending on your camera phone and the lighting conditions, the results are often dull, ugly photos that are barely worth looking at later on.
 You can do better, though; you can take most camera phone shots from forgetful to interesting with just a few tweaks.
-We’ve put together a short list of guidelines to keep in mind when using your phone.
+We’ve put together a short list of guidelines to keep in mind when using your smartphone.

 Know your phone